kkwong44/kki-frontend/README.md

 This project has been developed using Python Django Rest Framework, ReactJS, Bootstrap and Deployed in Heroku.
 The following are the project requirements in order to run the application.

-ReactJS and bootstrap are mainly used to develop the fronend of this application.
+ReactJS and bootstrap are mainly used to develop the frontend of this application.

 * ReactJS - open source JavaScript library
 * Bootstrap v4.6.0 - an open-source CSS framework directed at responsive, mobile-first front-end web development.
 * React Bootstrap - replaces the Bootstrap JavaScript
 * Axios - Promise based HTTP client for the browser and node.js
-* JSON Web Tokens - industry standard for representing claims securely between two partie
+* JSON Web Tokens - industry standard for representing claims securely between two parties
 * Heroku - a platform as a service that enables developers to build, run, and operate applications entirely in the cloud.

 The following user stories has been implemented to setup the project environment.